Yandex Cloud

 • bucket_name: Object Storage bucket name.

-• The Managed Service for MySQL® source cluster parameters that will be used as the source endpoint parameters:
+• Managed Service for MySQL® source cluster parameters to use for the source endpoint:

 • source_mysql_version: MySQL® version.